Search for the Sagittarius Tidal Stream of Axion Dark Matter around 4.55 $\mu$eV

 A direct axion detection method by Sikivie~\cite{sikivie}, also known as the axion haloscope, uses the axion-photon coupling $g_{a\gamma\gamma}=\frac{\alpha g_{\gamma}}{\pi f_a}$, where $\alpha$ is the fine structure constant, $g_\gamma$ is a model-dependent coupling constant, and $f_a$ is the axion decay constant.
 The Kim-Shifman-Vainshtein-Zakharov (KSVZ) model~\cite{KSVZ} and the Dine-Fischler-Srednicki-Zhitnitskii (DFSZ) model~\cite{DFSZ} predict the $g_{a\gamma\gamma}$ with $g_\gamma=-0.97$ and 0.36, respectively.
 Thanks to the resonant conversion of axions to photons in a microwave cavity, the axion haloscope provides the most sensitive axion dark matter search via $g_{a\gamma\gamma}$ in the microwave region.

-On the assumption that axions contribute to 100\% of the local dark matter density and their signal shape follows the blue dashed lines in Fig.~\ref{FIG:CAPP-12TB-MODEL} according to the standard halo model (SHM)~\cite{AXION_SHAPE}, the CAPP-12TB experiment recently collected data sensitive to DFSZ axion dark matter, whose mass is around 4.55~$\mu$eV~\cite{12TB_PRL}.
+On the assumption that axions contribute to 100\% of the local dark matter density and their signal shape follows the blue dashed line in Fig.~\ref{FIG:CAPP-12TB-MODEL}(a) according to the standard halo model (SHM)~\cite{AXION_SHAPE}, the CAPP-12TB experiment recently collected data sensitive to DFSZ axion dark matter, whose mass is around 4.55~$\mu$eV~\cite{12TB_PRL}.
 Complementary to the SHM, dark matter of a tidal stream from the Sagittarius dwarf galaxy would have a velocity $v$ of about 300 km/s and a velocity dispersion $\delta v$ of about 20 km/s in our Solar system~\cite{TIDAL_AXION}.
+Only the 4096-bin search in Ref.~\cite{ADMX_HR1} corresponds to a search for the Sagittarius tidal stream of axion dark matter to date.

-Another dark matter stream referred to as the ``big flow'' would possess $v\simeq 480$~km/s and $\delta v\lesssim 53$~m/s~\cite{BIG_FLOW}.
+Another dark matter stream referred to as the ``big flow'' would possess $v\simeq 480$~km/s and $\delta v\lesssim 53$~m/s~\cite{BIG_FLOW}, and the relevant experimental searches can be found in Refs.~\cite{ADMX_HR1, ADMX_HR2, ADMX_HR3}.
 For dark matter around 4.55~$\mu$eV, the signal widths from the Sagittarius tidal flow and the big flow would be $\simeq 150$ and $\lesssim 0.62$~Hz, respectively.
-The former fits the red solid line in Fig.~\ref{FIG:CAPP-12TB-MODEL}, while the latter is much less than the frequency resolution bandwidth (RBW) $\Delta f=10$~Hz of the CAPP-12TB data acquired in March of 2022~\cite{12TB_PRL}.
-Considering such signal widths and $\Delta f=10$~Hz, this search seeks dark matter of the tidal stream~\cite{TIDAL_AXION} around 4.55 $\mu$eV for the first time utilizing the same data for our previous work~\cite{12TB_PRL}.
+The former fits the black solid line in Fig.~\ref{FIG:CAPP-12TB-MODEL}(a), while the latter is much less than the frequency resolution bandwidth (RBW) $\Delta f=10$~Hz of the CAPP-12TB data acquired in March of 2022~\cite{12TB_PRL}.
+Considering such signal widths and $\Delta f=10$~Hz, this search seeks dark matter of the tidal stream~\cite{TIDAL_AXION} around 4.55 $\mu$eV for the first time, utilizing the same data for our previous work~\cite{12TB_PRL}.
 This collateral search without a dedicated rescan is complementary to our recent SHM search~\cite{12TB_PRL}.

 The experimental parameters of the CAPP-12TB haloscope can be represented by the expected axion signal power given in Eq.~(\ref{EQ:PAXION}) and the schematic shown in Fig.~\ref{FIG:CAPP-12TB}, where Eq.~(\ref{EQ:PAXION}) is valid when the axion mass $m_a$ matches the frequency of the cavity mode $\nu$ ($m_a=h\nu/c^2$) and the cavity mode coupling to the receiver is 2.